MSc Biotechnology and Enterprise / Overview

 - Learn how to turn scientific discoveries into inventions and commercial products through this course taught jointly by the Faculty of Biology, Medicine and Health and Alliance Manchester Business School.

-- Study at a university ranked 6th in the UK for business and management and 6th for biological sciences (QS World University Rankings 2017).
+- Study at a university ranked 7th in the UK for Business and Management and for Biological Sciences (QS World University Rankings 2023).

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.